RealJeeshop/jeeshop/README.md

 ### Jeeshop media directory

-To serve uploaded media files related to Jeeshop catalog, the following configurations have to be added in standalone.xml configuration file:
+To serve Jeeshop catalog media files uploaded through Jeeshop-Admin, the following configurations have to be added in standalone.xml configuration file:

 Add the following in undertow subsystem